5. FOLKLORE OF SPAIN

 8. CANARY ISLANDS

-This region received influences from the Guanches (aboriginal Berber inhabitants), from the Iberian Peninsula; and also from some Latin American and Caribbean countries through commerce and migration.
+This region was influenced by the Guanches (aboriginal Berber inhabitants), the Iberian Peninsula, and various Latin American and Caribbean countries through trade and migration.

 Traditional genres: “malagueña, seguidilla, tanganillo, tajaraste”.